 Stockholders wishing to directly recommend candidates for election to the Board of Directors at our next Annual Meeting to be included in our proxy statement must do so by giving written notice to the Chairman of the Nominating and Governance Committee no later than January 11, 2018, 801 Capitola Drive, Suite 12, Durham, North Carolina 27713.
-The notice must state: (1) the name and address of the stockholder making the recommendations; (2) the name, age, business address, and residential address of each person recommended; (3) the principal occupation or employment of each person recommended; (4) the class and number of shares of Heat's stock that are beneficially owned by each person recommended and by the recommending stockholder; (5) any other information concerning the persons recommended that must be disclosed in nominee and director of Heat if elected.
+The notice must state: (1) the name and address of the stockholder making the recommendations; (2) the name, age, business address, and residential address of each person recommended; (3) the principal occupation or employment of each person recommended; (4) the class and number of shares of Heat's stock that are beneficially owned by each person recommended and by the recommending stockholder; (5) any other information concerning the persons recommended that must be disclosed in nominee and proxy solicitations in accordance with Regulation 14A of the Exchange Act; and (6) a signed consent of each person recommended stating that he or she consents to serve as a director of Heat if elected.